 The award winner will receive

-- commemorative plaque presented at the awards ceremony during the ATD International Conference & Exposition.
+- commemorative award presented at the awards ceremony during the ATD International Conference & Exposition.

 - announcement of the award and a summary of the findings in ATD publications and on the website.

 Deadline for receipt of application package

 March 19, 2021

 Email notification to all entrants of the 2020 program.

 Award presented to the 2020 winner at ATD Awards Ceremony during the ATD International Conference & Exposition.